 The Sony Alpha 7 IV feels very comfortable to shoot with.
 The handgrip is large enough for most hand sizes to hold comfortably, though the camera starts to feel uncomfortable when shooting for longer periods.
 The texture on the grip feels nice and provides a secure hold on the camera.
 Most of the buttons provide decent physical feedback, although the shutter button feels very mushy with an overly shallow half-press, so it can take some getting-used-to if you're used to shutter buttons that provide more tactile feedback.

-The Sony a7 IV has a large EVF with a fairly high resolution, so you get a clear image when shooting through the viewfinder, but the rubber around the eyecup isn't the softest or most comfortable.
+The camera has a large EVF with a fairly high resolution, so you get a clear image when shooting through the viewfinder, but the rubber around the eyecup isn't the softest or most comfortable.
 Thankfully, there's very little, if any, lag when shooting.

 Unlike the Sony a7 III, the Sony a7 IV has a fully articulated screen, which lets you monitor what's being recorded when the camera is facing you but takes up more space when fully deployed compared to a tilting screen.
 Thankfully, you can now use the touchscreen to navigate the menu instead of just selecting focus points like previous models.
 The screen has a slightly higher resolution, allowing you to clearly see details when reviewing your images on the monitor.